 Grecian: We're a pretty damn perfect mix of personalities and strengths.
 We complement each other well.
 It was surprisingly easy to build a shared universe without stepping on each other's toes and I think we've got something we can continue to add to in the future.
 Also, I feel much better now, but I've learned not to accept food from strangers.

 Haun: If you want to be able to hang out with industry friends you have to figure out ways to work together.
 I've known these guys for years.
-While we always make it a point to hang out at cons or get together whenever possible, schedules get busy thanks to our various projects.
+While we always make it a point to hang out at cons or get together whenever possible, schedules get busy thanks to our various projects."Hellbent."
+When Clay called and asked if I'd like to be a part of Bad Karma, I jumped at the chance.
+Not only was it a step towards exactly the type of thing I've been wanting to do with my career, but it was a group of guys that I like hanging out with.

 Peck: The collaborative aspect of comics has always appealed to me, and this is a chance to do that while building something that will last beyond the initial project.
 We’ve known each other for years, and our personalities and styles seem to mesh well.
 I’ve been lucky in my career to have friends like Clay, Jason Aaron, and Rick Remender to sort of mentor me and serve as sounding boards when I’ve needed one.
 Sitting down and brainstorming with Jeremy, Alex, and Clay is incredibly exciting, and I feel like they push me in directions that make me a better writer.